Wookey Hole Caves: Tourism

-The cave was first opened to the public by the owner Captain G.W.
+The cave was first opened to the wider public by the owner Captain G.W.
 Hodgkinson in 1927 following preparatory work by Balch.
 Three years later, John Cowper Powys wrote of the caves in the novel A Glastonbury Romance.
 Hodgkinson took offence at the portrayal of his fictional equivalent, initiating a costly libel suit.

 The current paper mill building, whose water wheel is powered by a small canal from the river, dates from around 1860 and is a Grade II listed building.
 The commercial production of handmade paper ceased in February 2008 after owner Gerry Cottle concluded there was no longer a market for the product, and therefore sold most of the historic machinery.
 Visitors to the site are still able to watch a short video of the paper being made from cotton.
 Other attractions include the dinosaur valley, a small museum about the cave and cave diving, a theatre with circus shows, a house of mirrors and penny arcades.

 In 1956, Olive Hodgkinson, a cave guide whose husband's family owned the caves for over 500 years, was a contestant on What's My Line?
+In 1967 she purchased the Titania's Palace dollhouse and exhibited it in the caves until she moved to Jersey.

 In the late 1950s, the caves were photographed by Stanley Long of VistaScreen, to be sold as both souvenirs and as mail-order stereoviews.

 The cave and mill were joined, after purchase, by Madame Tussauds in 1973 and operated together as a tourist attraction until there was a management team buyout in 1989.
 A collection of fairground art of Wookey Hole was sold in 1997 at Christie's.
 The present owner is the former circus proprietor Gerry Cottle, who has introduced a circus school.